Maksss2018/beetroot-test/README.md

 ---
 ####Result

- In this  task  used context  to store date of new item`s, array of  items id's that match search request and  item's that been packed and unpacked.
+ In this  task  used context  to store data of new item's, array of  items id's that match search request and  item's that been packed and unpacked.

  ```